Del Monte Kenya: Overview

-Cirio Del Monte Kenya owns a 10,000-acre (40 km2) pineapple plantation and employs approximately 6,000 workers (2006 estimate).
+Del Monte Kenya owns a 10,000-acre (40 km2) pineapple plantation and employs approximately 6,000 workers (2006 estimate).
 Approximately 60% of the workforce is female (2004 estimate).
 The company employs three types of employees: permanent staff, seasonal workers and casual laborers.
 Permanent staff receive sick pay, holidays, rental assistance, severance pay and have a contract.
 Seasonal workers earn less and do not receive severance pay, although they also have a contract.
 Casual labourers receive no benefits and are not covered by a contract.
 All compensation is aligned with Kenya's governmental laws that mandate a minimum wage of approximately KSh.2,800/= a month (2004 figures).
 The company's pineapple plantations are patrolled by security guards on horseback that utilise dogs, or in Jeeps.

 Production

 In 2011 the company's annual revenue was estimated at KSh.4.5 billion/= and its processing capacity was 1,500 tons of pineapples daily.
 Due to the company's existence and operations, the largest single manufactured export from Kenya is canned pineapple.
 Additionally, Kenya ranks among the top five pineapple exporters in the world due to the presence and operations of Cirio Del Monte Kenya.
 Their products are primarily exported to the European market.
 34% of the company's production is juice concentrate, 22% is solid pineapple, 21% is mill juice sugar and 22% is cattle feed.